Motorsport can be dangerous and we therefore ask everyone to follow the directions of the marshalling team so that we can put on a safe event.

 The event is set in a field in Scamblesby, Lincolnshire, off Chapel Lane.
 The nearest postcode is LN11 9XR Please approach the site from South Street, which leads into Mill Lane, then a left turn into Chapel Lane.
 Please follow the direction of the marshals once you arrive at the site.
 Spectators and VIP guests will use the first entrance and trade suppliers plus hill climb and static display entrants will use the second entrance off Chapel Lane.

 Pedestrian drop off by car - this is possible but for safety, arriving by car is the better option.
-We recommend passengers are set down in Church Lane, which is a right turn off South Street.
-Drop off here should not interfere with the traffic flowing to the site.
-From Church Lane it is a short walk on level ground (0.3 miles) to the event field.
 These are narrow country lanes, so due to the volume of traffic expected around the start time, it will not be possible to easily return from the event field and Rowgate Road will be closed to general road users for the hill climb, hence the reason we suggest a drop off before you get to Chapel Lane itself.
 From Church Lane you can return to the main road via Watery Lane.
 Please take great care if approaching the site on foot as the road will be busy with cars arriving.

 There is no specific access for pedestrian traffic, so we ask all road users to please take great care when approaching the site, to keep the speed down and to watch out for pedestrian traffic.
 Pedestrians should use also the first entrance to the field and follow the directions to the ticket office which will be located towards the middle of the field.

-Everyone attending needs to present a valid ticket or e-ticket at the gate.
-These will be exchanged for event wristbands.
-Children under 16 are free with a paying adult, but must have their own ticket, each vehicle in the hill climb or static display should also have a valid ticket (a car ticket has 2 general admission tickets included.
+Everyone attending needs to present Paypal proof of purchase or buy a ticket at the gate.
+Children under 16 are free with a paying adult, but must have their own ticket, each vehicle in the hill climb or static display should also have a valid ticket (a car or bike ticket has 2 general admission tickets included.
 Please buy more tickets if you intend to bring more guests.

-Tickets should be purchased from this website using the link to Eventbrite.
-A small number of general admission tickets may be available on the day, but we have limited the overall gate for safety and insurance purposes, so we can only guarantee entry with a ticket bought ahead of the event.
+Spectator and Static Display Tickets may be purchase through our website: HERE.
+General admission tickets may be available on the day, but we have limited the overall gate for safety and insurance purposes, so we can only guarantee entry with a ticket bought ahead of the event.

 The hill climb is exclusively for vehicles built before 1940.
 This is to provide specific interest to vintage vehicle enthusiasts but it also keeps the speed down to a reasonably safe level.